emqx/emqx-docs/en_US/getting-started/dashboard-ee.md

 ## Introduction

-EMQX Dashboard is a web console provided by EMQX.
+EMQX Dashboard is a web application provided by EMQX.
 You can view the running status of nodes and cluster, metrics, online status and subscriptions of clients through the Dashboard.
 You can also configure the plug-in on the Dashboard, stop and start the specified plug-in,